How Connecting to Pleasure Supports the Nervous System & Aids Trauma Recovery.

 4. Pleasure Anchors You in the Present

-Trauma has a way of pulling us out of the present moment, either back into painful memories or forward into anxiety about what might happen next.
+Traumatic stress pulls us out of the present moment, either back into painful memories or forward into anxiety about what might happen next.
 Sensory pleasure helps anchor us in the here and now.
 It draws our awareness back into our bodies and into the present moment, which is where healing happens.

 Try this: next time you’re feeling overwhelmed, pause for a moment and focus on a simple, sensory experience.
 It could be the feeling of a soft breeze on your skin, the sound of birds chirping, or the warmth of your hands clasped together.
 See if focusing on that experience helps ground you in the present - even just a little bit - and if it might help remind your nervous system that right now, you are safe.
+However, to come back to the present, we need to calibrate our sensory experiences to meet our traumatic stress with sensations that work for us in the moment.
+By this I mean that if you find your system is really hyperactive and fast, maybe a slowing or grounding sensation helps you come back to the present.
+Or, maybe a fast and bold sensation helps you come back to the present.
+You can read more about strategies for nervous system regulation here.

 5. Pleasure Helps You Reconnect with Your Body